Spain's La Liga agrees to sell 10% stake to CVC - NYT

 La Liga representatives and CVC have been meeting with club officials to secure their backing, executives told NYT, adding that the deal has not been finalized.

-Earlier this year, La Liga expanded its partnership with Microsoft Corp (MSFT.O) in a bid to boost revenue for its pandemic-hit soccer clubs and re-energise a fanbase that is consuming ever more digital products.
+Earlier this year, La Liga expanded its partnership with Microsoft Corp in a bid to boost revenue for its pandemic-hit soccer clubs and re-energise a fanbase that is consuming ever more digital products.
+(Reporting by Aishwarya Nair in Bengaluru; Editing by Ramakrishnan M.)

 Our Standards: The Thomson Reuters Trust Principles.